DeanRoddey/CIDLib/ReadMe.md

 Though CIDLib is currently only fielded on Windows, keeping it portable has always been a goal.
 I have done plenty of cross platform development in the past and understand the issues fairly well.
 As mentioned above, CIDLib is based on a 'virtual kernel' that abstracts it from the OS.
 That virtual kernel is in turn split into interface plus per-platform implementations.
 The build tools understand this situation so that helps a lot as well.

 There is a Win32 implementation currently.
-But there is still an old Lunix implementation from a few decades ago that's still down there.
+But there is still an old Linux implementation from a few decades ago that's still down there.
 It would need to be brought up to speed, but it should not be difficult to get almost all of the back end stuff buildable onto Win32 and Linux (32 bit.)
-And that's not in the 'conditional code all over the place' sort of way, but cleanly supporting both platforms, since 95% of the code is platform independent and written in terms of our own classes.
+And that's not in the 'conditional code all over the place' sort of way, but cleanly supporting both platforms, since 95% of the non-UI code is platform independent and written in terms of our own classes.

 There are still a handlful of libraries that need to be given the 'split' treatment, i.e. break out the platform specific stuff from the platform independent parts.
 I will be giving those attention soon.
 Until then they are marked for build only on Win32.